Baker Mayfield Player Prop Bets for NFL Week 8 | Cleveland vs. Pittsburgh 10/31/2021

 Season Stats

-- He's added 75 rushing yards on 20 carries and one rushing touchdown, averaging 10.7 yards per game.
+- He also has 75 rushing yards on 20 carries with one touchdown, averaging 10.7 yards per game.

 - The Browns have called a pass in 47.9% of their plays from scrimmage this year while running the ball 52.1% of the time.
 This offensive attack ranks 13th in the NFL in points scored.